 Dr. Heath A. Diehl, Instructor

 My name is Heath Diehl and I am an Instructor in the Honors College.
 I have been a Falcon since 1995 when I came to the University to work on my Ph.D. in the Department of English, after completing a double B.A. in English and communication at Bluffton College.
-In 2000, I earned my Ph.D. and I began teaching full time for the General Studies Writing Program.
+In 2000, I earned my Ph.D. and I began teaching full time for the University Writing Program.
 Over my career at BGSU, I have taught courses in first-year writing, literature, women’s studies, and lesbian and gay studies.
 I have been named twice in Who’s Who Among America’s Teachers, have been nominated for the Distinguished Lecturer/Instructor Award from the College of Arts and Sciences, and was named BGSU’s 2010 Master Teacher Award winner by the Student Alumni Connection.

 One of my favorite parts of being a faculty member in the Honors College is that I have the unique opportunity to design classes on a wide variety of unusual subjects and to teach those classes to students from across a range of majors and educational experiences.
 Over the past several years, I have taught Special Topic Seminars on such topics as: Demystifying Harry Potter and the Deathly Hallows; (Re-)Visioning Oz (on adaptations of The Wonderful Wizard of Oz); Tracking the Vampire: Bloodsuckers in Literature and Film from Carmilla to Edward Cullen; “Happily Ever After”: Adaptations and Retellings of “Sleeping Beauty”; Exhuming the Walking Dead: The Rise of Zombies in Contemporary American Culture; and Deliciously Addictive Dexter: What Jeff Lindsay’s Serial Killer Says About Those Who Watch, Read, and Adore Him.